wisdomfusion/webpack-static-site-boilerplate/README.md

 ### prod build

-build with production mode, optimization, and minimization:
+builds in production mode, with optimization and minimization:

 ```
 npm run prod